luau-lang/site/_pages/getting-started.md

 toc: true
 ---

+Luau is a fast, small, safe, gradually typed embeddable scripting language derived from Lua 5.1.
+Luau ships as a command line tool for running, analyzing, and linting your Luau scripts.
+Luau is integrated with RobloxStudio and is automatically enabled with the `--!strict` flag at the top of any scripts.
+Roblox developers should also visit our [Creator Docs Luau Section](https://create.roblox.com/docs/luau).

 To get started with Luau you need to use `luau` command line binary to run your code and `luau-analyze` to run static analysis (including type checking and linting).
 You can download these from [a recent release](https://github.com/luau-lang/luau/releases).

 ## Creating a script